Challenges Managing CCPA Compliance

-Going into effect on the first day of 2020, the California Consumer Privacy Act (CCPA) brings a new host of requirements for companies in scope doing business in the Golden State – not just based in the state.
-The privacy act aims to give California residents more control over how companies collect and use their personally identifiable information (PII) by granting residents certain rights to see and control the PII that companies collect about them.
+The California Consumer Privacy Act (CCPA) has introduced a new host of requirements for companies doing business in the Golden State, even if they’re not based in California.
+The privacy act is intended to give California residents more control over how companies collect and use their personally identifiable information (PII) by granting them rights to view and control the PII that companies collect about them, similar to the goal of GDPR in the E.U.
 Companies subject to the CCPA must comply with the data privacy law by creating mechanisms that allow California residents to exercise those rights.

-• Learn what personal information is being collected and why
+- Learn what personal information is being collected and why

-• Have their personal information deleted
+- Have their personal information deleted

 Get Started Today